hygef-v4/ae-plugin-organizer/README.md

-# plugin-organizer
+# Plugin Organizer

- Plugin Organizer is a tool designed to help users organize their After Effects plugin files.
+**Plugin Organizer** is a tool designed to help users organize their After Effects plugin files.
 It automatically groups related files into neat, structured folders based on file names, making it easier to manage, access, and organize plugin assets.
 The application offers features like custom folder naming, a preview of changes, and the ability to undo actions, with all actions logged for tracking.

+## Features

+- **Directory Selection**: Browse and select the folder containing your After Effects plugin files.
+- **File Grouping**: Organizes `.aex` files and their associated files (e.g., `PluginLicense.dll`, `Plugin Presets`).
+- **Custom Folder Naming**: Optionally add prefixes or suffixes to the created folders for better organization.
+- **Preview & Organize**: View all planned moves before applying them.
+- **Undo Last Action**: Revert the most recent changes and restore files to their original locations.
+- **History Log**: View the action log to track changes made.
+- **Logging**: All actions are logged in `plugin_organizer.log` for easy tracking.

+## Requirements

+- **Windows** operating system.
+- **Administrator rights** for system folders (required for certain operations).
+- A **backup** of your plugin folder is recommended before making any changes.

+## Installation

+1. **Download the latest release**:
+   You can download the precompiled `.exe` file from the [Releases](https://github.com/hygef-v4/plugin-organizer/releases) page.

+2. **Run the Program**:
+   Simply double-click the downloaded `PluginOrganizer.exe` file to launch the application.

+## Usage

+1. **Select Directory**: Click the "Browse" button to select the folder containing your After Effects plugin files.
+2. **Folder Naming**: Optionally, specify a prefix or suffix for the folders where the plugins will be grouped.
+3. **Preview & Organize**: Click "Preview & Organize" to see all planned moves.
+Review the changes, and click "Proceed" to apply them.
+4. **Undo Last Action**: If you made a mistake, you can click "Undo Last" to revert the last action.
+5. **View History**: Click "View History" to see a log of all actions performed.

+## Logging

+All actions are logged in the `plugin_organizer.log` file, and you can track the progress and changes made during the organization.

+## Important Notes

+- The tool requires **Administrator rights** for certain operations (e.g., when working with system folders).
+- **Backup your plugin folder** before making any changes to prevent data loss.
+- The **Undo** feature relies on an `undo_log.json` file created after a successful operation.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+1. Fork the repository.
+2. Create your branch (`git checkout -b feature-branch`).
+3. Commit your changes (`git commit -m 'Add new feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Open a pull request.